 Time for a little more about toddlers!
 I will share what my daughter is currently doing right now.
 She loves the hex bolt board from Montessori Services.
-There are three in the set (although they can be ordered separately), and this is the easiest one.
+There are three in the set (although they can be ordered separately), but I recommend getting all three.

-We haven’t tried the other two yet – she’s been working on mastering this one.
+She has been working on the easiest one.
 The first time she tried it, she became frustrated and threw it to the ground.
 She kept on trying, though, and gradually needed less and less help to do it.
 Today, she did the entire board – removing all four bolts and putting them back in – completely by herself from start to finish.
 She’s probably done it 12 times to get to the point of mastery with it.
 It’s been really neat to observe her progress.

 There’s a wide variety of things to pour with these items, like colored water, beans, beads, rice, and popcorn.
 You can also add a spoon, scoop, or funnel to most of these combinations.
 The result is enough practical life activities to last us for months.
 She also loves standing at our sink with some empty plastic bottles, a whisk, and some small cups, playing with soap and water.